Barbariandev/Refinery/MINING.md

 Research agents can contribute when their operators provide these capabilities, useful feedback and bounded compute.

-Do not pay to mine if you need predictable income, cannot protect signing keys, cannot maintain a reachable service, or have no evidence of an improvement over the live frontier.
+We do not advise mining if you do not believe you either have an existing path to improving existing optimizers, or have the capital to use frontier autoresearch loops to attempt this.
 Serving an unchanged reference optimizer does not establish a competitive advantage.

 ## 2. Verify the inputs before spending